gpetho/preverb/Grashchenkov.md

 **Class EMOTIONAL RELATION.** This class corresponds to the so-called utilitarian evaluation according to (Arutyunova 1988).
 Adjectives of this class have an obligatory addressee, which is most often marked by the preposition _k_ 'to' and the dative case (among a few marking variants for the addressee is _zloy na kogo-to_ 'angry at someone'):

-(431) (Internet)
+(431) (Internet)<br/>
-Komissar byl ochen' vezhliv k nam i razmestil nas v byvshikh barakakh inostrantsev na fabrike. commissioner-NOM was very polite-M.SG to us and housed us in former barracks-LOC foreigners-GEN at factory-LOC.
+Komissar byl ochen' vezhliv k nam i razmestil nas v byvshikh barakakh inostrantsev na fabrike.<br/>
+commissioner-NOM was very polite-M.SG to us and housed us in former barracks-LOC foreigners-GEN at factory-LOC.<br/>
 'The commissioner was very polite to us and housed us in the former foreign workers' barracks at the factory.'

-Ona vspominala, kak vnimatel'na i zabotliva k ney i ottsu byla mat'. she recalled, how attentive-F.SG and caring-F.SG to her-DAT and father-DAT was mother-NOM.
+Ona vspominala, kak vnimatel'na i zabotliva k ney i ottsu byla mat'.<br/>
+she recalled, how attentive-F.SG and caring-F.SG to her-DAT and father-DAT was mother-NOM.<br/>
 'She recalled how attentive and caring their mother was towards her and her father.'

-Bud'te dobry k roditelyam, i k vam budut dobry vashi deti… be-IMP.PL kind-PL to parents-DAT, and to you will.be kind-PL your children-NOM… 'Be kind to your parents, and your children will be kind to you…'
+Bud'te dobry k roditelyam, i k vam budut dobry vashi deti…<br/>
+be-IMP.PL kind-PL to parents-DAT, and to you will.be kind-PL your children-NOM…<br/>
+'Be kind to your parents, and your children will be kind to you…'

 **Class SPATIAL adjectives.** In the semantic class of SPATIAL adjectives, there is a participant that defines the reference point, see also (Kustova 2006).
 In the case of adjectives _blizkiy_ 'close', _blizhniy_ 'nearby', this participant is encoded by the preposition _k_ 'to' and a dative noun phrase; with adjectives _dal'niy_ 'far', _dalekiy_ 'distant', the reference point is encoded by the preposition _ot_ 'from' and a noun phrase in the genitive case.

-(432) (From the works of A. and B. Strugatsky)
+(432) (From the works of A. and B. Strugatsky)<br/>
-Vy tut daleki ot istochnikov informatsii, - on oglyadel planetologov. you here distant-PL from sources-GEN information-GEN, - he surveyed planetologists-ACC.
+Vy tut daleki ot istochnikov informatsii, - on oglyadel planetologov.<br/>
+you here distant-PL from sources-GEN information-GEN, - he surveyed planetologists-ACC.<br/>
 'You are far from sources of information here," he looked at the planetologists.'

-Edik byl blizok k polnoy demoralizatsii - poyavleniye Vybegally yego dokonalo.
+Edik byl blizok k polnoy demoralizatsii - poyavleniye Vybegally yego dokonalo.<br/>
-Edik-NOM was close-M.SG to full demoralization-DAT - appearance-NOM Vybegalla-GEN him finished-N.SG.
+Edik-NOM was close-M.SG to full demoralization-DAT - appearance-NOM Vybegalla-GEN him finished-N.SG.<br/>
 'Edik was close to complete demoralization - Vybegalla's appearance finished him off.'

 The inverse marking of the reference point is also possible: _blizhniy ot chego-libo_ 'nearby from something', _dal'niy k chemu-libo_ 'far to something'.
 Groups with prepositions _ot_ and _k_, again, define the same semantic participant and are non-co-subordinable.
 In some cases, the reference point may not be expressed and is pragmatically recovered:

-(433) (From the works of A. and B. Strugatsky)
+(433) (From the works of A. and B. Strugatsky)<br/>
-No direktor «Dzhey-stantsii» ne videl ni zvezd, ni zhelto-zelenogo siyaniya nad blizkimi skalami. but director-NOM «J-station» NEG saw neither stars-GEN, nor yellow-green-GEN glow-GEN over close-PL.INSTR rocks-INSTR.
+No direktor «Dzhey-stantsii» ne videl ni zvezd, ni zhelto-zelenogo siyaniya nad blizkimi skalami.<br/>
+but director-NOM «J-station» NEG saw neither stars-GEN, nor yellow-green-GEN glow-GEN over close-PL.INSTR rocks-INSTR.<br/>
 'But the director of the "J-station" saw neither stars nor the yellowish-green glow above the nearby cliffs.'

-Ochen' uzh dalekaya planeta.
+Ochen' uzh dalekaya planeta.<br/>
-very indeed distant-F.SG planet-F.SG.
+very indeed distant-F.SG planet-F.SG.<br/>
 'Such a very distant planet.'

 Adjectives of this class can also be used with circumstances, cf. _dalekaya segodnya planeta_ 'a distant planet today', _blizkiye v tot moment skaly_ 'nearby rocks at that moment', etc.